- Posts by Bernice BlessingStaff Attorney

 Bernice Blessing’s practice focuses on labor and employment, as well as hospitality and corporate law.
-Bernice has experience providing guidance on legal issues ranging from wage and hour, discrimination and harassment ...
+Bernice has experience providing guidance on legal issues ranging from wage and hour, discrimination and harassment, and ...

 In a recent blog post, we highlighted the trend amongst hoteliers and restaurateurs toward adopting service charge models to meet the rise in state and local minimum wage requirements.
 Although “no-tip” and “service charge” policies are receiving their fair share of attention in the news, employers with improperly designed tip pools are garnering their own headlines—and lawsuits.
 For example, Red Robin recently agreed to a $1.3 million settlement in response to class action claims against the company that it impermissibly included back of house kitchen staff in the servers’ tip pool.
 If your company requires employees to pool their tips, or is considering doing so, it will want to avoid some common and costly pitfalls that have beleaguered others.
 For starters: